UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Weekly Quizzes/Quiz 06/Quiz 06.md

 ### Answer
 It will not change.

+### Explanation
+Tangential motion does not change the shape of a curve and its surrounding shape.

 Question 07
 -----------
 Considering an image with only circular objects of known radius.
 Which of the following techniques would you use to detect their centers:

 ### Answer
 Hough transform.

+### Explanation
+While we could use active contours, since the shape of the objects is know, is more appropriate to use the Hough transform.